joshualay/Notethread/Notethread v1.5 Journal.md

 When selecting a tag via the button I've added a space after and reset the tag buttons.
 Reason being is that if you tap the button you want that tag and are ready to carry on typing.
 No need to leave the tag buttons up there.

 **Just noticed that I need to adjust the text view when the tag scroll view is displayed.
 Bugger.**

+**Need to add tag saving for the NTNoteViewController - and then the rest of the tag functionality**

 ## 05/05/2012